-IMPORTANT: USCIS must receive your application before the end date of your 12 month OPT period.
+IMPORTANT: You must request an updated I-20 with STEM OPT recommendation on page 2 from the Office of International Education before submitting your application to USCIS.
+USCIS must receive your application before the end date of your 12 month OPT period.
 USCIS must also receive your application within 60 days of the date your OPT I-20 was issued.
 Please remember to account for OIE processing time of up to 10 business days when beginning application process.
 To qualify for the 24-month STEM extension, you must:

 - Have been granted OPT and currently be in a valid period of OPT.